 Cynar

-Cynar is a bitter liqueur that falls into the Camaro family.
-Created by combining the artichoke with other plants and herbs, this drink has a bittersweet flavor that is unique all to itself.
+Created by combining the artichoke with other plants and herbs, this drink has a bittersweet, unique flavor.

 Amaretto

-Italy’s love affair with amaretto is said to date back to the 1500s.
-While there are a couple of claims as to who actually invented amaretto, one thing is for sure, this almond-flavored liqueur has withstood the test of time for sure.
+While there are a couple of claims about who invented amaretto, one thing is for sure: This almond-flavored liqueur has withstood the test of time.

 Nocino

-Yielding from Northern Italy, Nocino is a dark brown liqueur that is made from unripe green walnuts.
-After steeping in the alcohol, the walnuts are removed and the alcohol is mixed with simple syrup.
+After steeping in the alcohol, the walnuts are removed, and the alcohol is mixed with simple syrup.

-Nocino yields a spicy, sweet-tasting liqueur that has a distinct flavor depending on where you get it.
-It seems that each person has their own unique flavoring that they add to create their Nocino.
+Nocino yields a spicy, sweet-tasting liqueur with a distinct flavor depending on where you get it.

-Often served chilled as an aperitif, Nocino is also great drizzled over vanilla ice cream!
+Often served chilled as an aperitif, Nocino is also great drizzled-over vanilla ice cream!

 Frangelico